JacobFV/old-jacobfv.github.io/_posts/2020-06-1-arxiv-notes.md

   > Making decisions freely presupposes that there is some indeterminacy in the environment and in the decision making engine [. . .]
 Memory, perception, action and thought involve a level of indeterminacy and decision making may be free in such degree.

 - [A Review of Personality in Human‒Robot Interactions](https://arxiv.org/abs/2001.11777)
   > Why is analyzing personality important?
 "Theories of personality assert that individual human traits can be used to predict human emotions, cognitions and behaviors [...]
-“Personality traits” is a label to describe a specific set of characteristics that are believed to be the best predictors of an individual’s behavior"
+"Personality traits" is a label to describe a specific set of characteristics that are believed to be the best predictors of an individual's behavior"
   - give the robot a fitting personality for its role
   - important for "enjoyment, empathy, intelligence, social attraction, credibility and trust, perceived performance, and compliance"
   - personailty builds social connections